 - Christmas lights are a must.

-- Hay bales are great- try and get them donated, but if not, you can probably get 30 for $100.
+- Hay bales are great- try and get them donated, but if not, you can probably get 30 for $100 from a local supplier.

 - Checkered table cloths

 Use your skit characters to do a funny game sell about how their mama taught them to count and add.
 Stand back to back, each person holding out one hand.
 On that hand they can hold out no fingers, 1, 2,3,4, or all 5.
 When they turn around (on the count of 3) they add the fingers together with their opponents.
 First one to yell the correct sum moves on to the next round.

 Kids race to cut open a pumpkin, pull out the seeds and spit them towards their partners who are holding a plastic jack-o-lantern.
 The one with the most seeds after 90 seconds (with loud music playing in the background) is the winner.

 You can also spit sunflower seeds into a cowboy hat.

 If you’re going for more of a red neck theme instead of a barn party, you can make up all kinds of games using plungers.